 The city of Valdez lies at the head of Port Valdez (pronounced "val-deez"), a natural fjord that reaches inland about 11 miles from Prince William Sound.

 Historically—as well as now—the territory south of Valdez belonged to the Alaskan Native people of the Chugach (pronounced "chew-gach") region, a maritime hunting people.
 To the north the land is that of the Ahtna, an Athabaskan speaking people of the Copper River Basin.
-Although there was no permanent native village in Port Valdez, it is certain that the Chugach and Ahtna did use the area for fishing and trading copper, jade, hides and other furs.
+Although there was no known permanent native villages in Port Valdez, it is certain that the Chugach and Ahtna did use the area for fishing and trading copper, jade, hides and other furs.
 The Chugach had eight principal village spread throughout the rest of Prince William Sound.
 Of these, only Tatitlek survives today.

 Captain Cook was possibly the first non-Alaska Native in Prince William Sound.
 He sailed into the Sound in 1778, naming it Sandwich Sound after his patron, the Earl of Sandwich.
 When Cook returned to England, the editors of his maps renamed the sound after Prince William IV, popularly known as "Silly Billy" (the English royalty was by this time already in decline).
 Cook named Hinchinbrook and Montague Islands, as well as Bligh Island and several other locations in the Sound.

 George Vancouver, who had sailed with Cook on his earlier voyages, did the most extensive exploration of Prince William Sound, and it was he who was able to establish conclusively that the Sound was not part of the fabled Northwest Passage (a route from the Atlantic Ocean to the Pacific Ocean through the Arctic archipelago of Canada).

-The Russians, during their ownership of Alaska, did little exploring of Prince William Sound; they were primarily interested in amassing sea otter pelts.
-Nuchek, on Hichinbrrok Island, became the center for trade in the area, between Russians and the natives and among the various native groups.
+The Russians, during their ownership of Alaska, were primarily interested in amassing sea otter pelts, focusing on the Aleutian Islands, Kodiak archipelago, and the Southeast Panhandle.
+However, they did also explore Prince William Sound, founding at least two forts and trading posts on Hinchinbrook Island.
+One of these, near the Alutiiq village of Nuchek, became the center for trade in the area between Russians and the Natives, and among the various Native groups.

 THE GOLD RUSH